Gene Scheer

 Gene Scheer (born April 28, 1958) is an American songwriter, librettist and lyricist.
-He is the brother of Samuel Scheer, who is an English teacher at Windsor High School and a part-time musician.

 Education and early career

 Scheer was born in New York City.
-The son of two teachers, he was raised in Washington Township (Long Valley), New Jersey and attended West Morris Central High School.
-He received his Bachelor of Music and Master of Music degrees at the Eastman School of Music in Rochester, New York, followed by a scholarship to the University of Cologne and a Rotary International Fellowship to study at the Hochschule Für Musik in Vienna.
-While in Europe, he worked as an actor and singer in leading roles at the Theater an der Wien, the Deutsches Theater in Munich and as director George Tabori's assistant at the Schauspielhaus in Cologne.
+The son of two teachers, he was raised in Washington Township (Long Valley), New Jersey, and attended West Morris Central High School.
+He received his Bachelor of Music and Master of Music degrees at the Eastman School of Music in Rochester, New York, followed by a scholarship to the University of Cologne and a Rotary International Fellowship to study at the University of Music and Performing Arts Vienna.
+While in Europe, he worked as an actor and singer in leading roles at the Theater an der Wien, the Deutsches Theater in Munich and as director George Tabori's assistant at the Schauspiel Köln (Cologne).

 Operatic librettist

-Mr. Scheer worked as a librettist with Tobias Picker on Thérèse Raquin (based on the Émile Zola novel), commissioned by a consortium of companies including The Dallas Opera San Diego Opera, and the Opéra de Montréal, and premiering in Dallas in November 2001, starring Diana Soviero.
+Scheer worked as a librettist with Tobias Picker on Thérèse Raquin (based on the 1866 novel by Émile Zola), commissioned by a consortium of companies including the Dallas Opera, San Diego Opera, and the Opéra de Montréal, and premiering in Dallas in November 2001, starring Diana Soviero.
 A revised version of Thérèse Raquin was performed in March 2006 at the Linbury Studio Theatre of the Royal Opera House, Covent Garden.
 Scheer collaborated again with Picker on An American Tragedy (based on the novel by Theodore Dreiser, which premiered at the Metropolitan Opera in 2005, starring Nathan Gunn, Patricia Racette, Susan Graham, Dolora Zajick and Jennifer Larmore.

-Scheer has collaborated with the composer Jake Heggie on a number of projects, including the critically acclaimed Moby-Dick, which premiered at The Dallas Opera in April 2010, starring Ben Heppner and Stephen Costello.
-In February 2008, the Heggie-Scheer collaboration Last Acts (based on a play by Terrence McNally, opened at the Houston Grand Opera, starring Frederica Von Stade.
+Scheer has collaborated with the composer Jake Heggie on a number of projects, including the critically acclaimed Moby-Dick, which premiered at the Dallas Opera in April 2010, starring Ben Heppner and Stephen Costello.
+In February 2008, the Heggie-Scheer collaboration Last Acts (based on a play by Terrence McNally), opened at the Houston Grand Opera, starring Frederica von Stade.
 (Last Acts was subsequently retitled Three Decembers).
 They also collaborated on lyric dramas To Hell and Back commissioned and debuted by the Philharmonia Baroque Orchestra in November 2006, featuring soprano Isabel Bayrakdarian and Patti LuPone, and For a Look or a Touch, written for a baritone, actor, and chamber ensemble (debuted by the Seattle ensemble Music of Remembrance in 2007).
 In May 2012, Music of Remembrance premiered a Heggie/Scheer lyric drama based on the life of Krystyna Żywulska, an Auschwitz survivor.

-Most recently, Scheer worked with composer Jennifer Higdon on Cold Mountain, an operatic adaptation of the National Book Award-winning novel of the same name for the co-production by The Santa Fe Opera in 2015 and by Opera Philadelphia in 2016.
+Scheer worked with composer Jennifer Higdon on Cold Mountain, an operatic adaptation of the National Book Award-winning novel of the same name for the co-production by Santa Fe Opera in 2015 and by Opera Philadelphia in 2016.